bdqnghi/tbcnn.tensorflow/README.md

 -NUM_CONV: the number of convolutional steps.
 Our experiments show that 4 usually perform the best.

--NODE_TOKEN_DIM: dimension size of node type embedding.
+-NODE_TYPE_DIM: dimension size of node type embedding.

--NODE_TOKEN_DIM: dimension size of node type embedding.
+-NODE_TOKEN_DIM: dimension size of node t embedding.